Smithsonian/ngeht-challenge-content/README.md

-# Editing the ngEHT Analysis Website
+# Editing the ngEHT Challenge Website

 This git repo contains the content of the ngEHT Analysis Challenge website.